By DAVID DUPONT

 The most recent attempt approved by voters, ended up with seven new maps, each one thrown out by the Ohio Supreme Court.
 Maureen O’Connor, the chief justice at the time, was involved in crafting Issue 1.

-Now Issue 1 will replace the current commission that draws the maps.
+Now Issue 1 would replace the current commission that draws the maps.
 The current commission is overwhelmingly Republican, consisting of seven members two appointed by the majority leaders of the State House and Senate, two appointed by the minority leaders, and the governor, auditor, and secretary of state.
 The three office holders are currently Republicans.

 The amendment would have a 15-member commission, selected and appointed through a process involving retired judges.
 That commission would be split in equal parts Republicans, Democrats, and unaffiliated.
 It would exclude lobbyists and politicians